 International Rowing Gallery

-The River & Rowing Museum’s most recent display in its International Rowing Gallery recognises the incredible impact women have had on British rowing in recent years.
+The International Rowing Gallery’s most recent display ‘Women in Rowing’ recognises the incredible impact women have had on British rowing in recent years.

 The display celebrates the inspirational story of British women’s rowing at the Olympic and Paralympic Games from Sydney 2000 through to the present day.
 Fascinating personal stories illustrate the many pathways which have brought women to rowing at elite level and on to successes in the Olympics and Paralympics, providing role models for a new generation of rowers and bringing the display to life.

 This unique installation tells the untold story of the iconic ‘Unbeaten Boat.’
 The 2012 racing hull took Helen Glover and Heather Stanning to the 2016 Olympics without losing a race.
 British Rowing has generously loaned the boat to the Museum and the display recounts the ecstatic moment at the London Olympics when Helen Glover and Heather Stanning won the first GB Gold Medal of the 2012 Games.